This post was updated on August 31st, 2022

 Within the scientific community, the benefits of a keto diet for PCOS are unclear.
 The size, duration, or other confounding factors limit the clinical significance of the findings.
 Despite these constraints, there are still several pilot studies that show positive results.

-• Mavropoulos et al. 2005 [8] studied 5 women over 6 months.
+- Mavropoulos et al. 2005 [8] studied 5 women over 6 months.
 They saw both weight loss and improvements in sex hormone imbalances.

-3. Con: It’s Not Tailored For PCOS
+3. Con: It’s Not Tailored For Polycystic Ovarian Syndrome

 Given that the only rule of a ketogenic diet is to reach nutritional ketosis, it’s easy to see the shortcomings in this approach.
 A diet that’s designed with PCOS in mind is likely to be more suitable.

 For example, a ketogenic diet provides no guidance on the suitability of gluten or dairy beyond their impact on ketosis.
 It’s common for women with PCOS to have a subclinical intolerance to gluten and dairy proteins.
 This means that these ingredients are generally best avoided.
-When left undiagnosed, a gluten or dairy sensitivity can undermine the intestinal wall lining.
+When left undiagnosed, gluten or dairy sensitivity can undermine the intestinal wall lining.
 This causes inflammation [12].
 Low-grade chronic inflammation is a key mechanism in the pathology of PCOS.
 Because of this, including gluten and dairy in a ketogenic diet can be counter-productive.

 In isolation, each dietary change has a small effect.
 But a holistic PCOS diet can lead to life-changing results.
 This is what my free 30-Day PCOS Diet Challenge is all about.
 The results speak for themselves.